Quasibound States, Stability and Wave Functions of the Test Fields in the Consistent 4D Einstein-Gauss-Bonnet Gravity: Introduction

 \section{Introduction}

-The quasibound states, quasinormal modes and shadows of black hole are among the most interesting characteristic of such a astrophysical object in the observational (measurable) spectra.
+The quasibound states, quasinormal modes, and shadows of black holes are among the most interesting characteristic of such an astrophysical objects in the observational (measurable) spectra.
 In addition, some physical phenomena have been observed in modern experiments involving condensate matter and optical systems.
-In order to interpret these data, it is used the general theory of relativity, as well as some alternative theories of gravity, since some fundamental questions cannot be solved with the Einstein's theory, as for example, the issues related to the quantum gravity phenomenon \cite{PhysRevLett.55.2656,PhysRevLett.116.061102,PhysLettB.756.350,GenRelGrav.50.49,AstrophysJ.875.L1}.
-Among these alternative theories, we can mention the f(R), the Lovelock and the Einstein--Gauss--Bonnet gravity, where the last two deals with higher curvature corrections \cite{PhysRevD.98.024042,IntJModPhysD.26.1730001}.
+In order to interpret these data, it is used the general theory of relativity.
+However, since some fundamental questions, as for example, the issues related to the quantum gravity phenomenon \cite{PhysRevLett.55.2656,PhysRevLett.116.061102,PhysLettB.756.350,GenRelGrav.50.49,AstrophysJ.875.L1}, cannot be solved with the Einstein's theory, some alternative theories of gravity have been proposed.
+Among these alternative approaches, we can mention the f(R), the Lovelock, and the Einstein--Gauss--Bonnet theories of gravity, where the last two deals with higher curvature corrections \cite{PhysRevD.98.024042,IntJModPhysD.26.1730001}.

-The Einstein--Gauss--Bonnet (EGB) theory is one of the most promising approaches developed to include higher curvature corrections to the Einstein's theory (see \cite{PhysRevLett.124.081301} and references therein).
-It is quadratic in curvature and only leads to non-trivial corrections of the equation of motion when the Gauss--Bonnet term is coupled to a matter field, which can be, for instance, a dilaton.
-On the other hand, the so-called \textit{consistent} theory of 4D EGB gravity was developed by Aoki \textit{et al.} \cite{PhysLettB.810.135843}, where they used the Arnowitt--Deser--Misner (ADM) decomposition \cite{PhysRev.116.1322} to construct the Hamiltonian theory that there is not infinite coupling.
-In this present work, it is of fundamental matter that the black hole solution satisfies the field equations of both approaches \cite{PhysRevLett.124.081301} and \cite{PhysLettB.810.135843}.
-Here, we will investigate only the test (Klein--Gordon, Maxwell and Dirac) fields, the black hole metric under consideration can be safely used, since it is considered as a \textit{consistent} solution; the same cannot be said for the case of gravitational perturbations.
+The Einstein--Gauss--Bonnet (EGB) theory is one of the most promising approaches developed to deal with the higher curvature corrections that appears in the standard Einstein's theory (see Ref.~\cite{PhysRevLett.125.149001} and references therein).
+The EGB theory is quadratic in the curvature and leads to non-trivial corrections of the equation of motion when the Gauss-Bonnet (GB) term is coupled to a matter field, which can be, for instance, a dilaton.
+On the other hand, Aoki--Gorji--Mukohyama (AGM) \cite{PhysLettB.810.135843} developed the so-called consistent theory of 4-dimensional (4D) EGB gravity, where they used the Arnowitt--Deser--Misner (ADM) decomposition \cite{PhysRev.116.1322} to construct the Hamiltonian and then this theory has not infinite coupling.

+In the present paper, we will use a black hole metric that is an exact solution of the (well-defined truly) 4DAGM theory.
+However, it is worth emphasizing that this black hole solution is also a (particular) result of the dimensional regularization suggested in the (controversial) work by Glavan and Lin \cite{PhysRevLett.124.081301}.
+Henceforth, the black hole metric under consideration can be safely used, since it is considered as a consistent solution \cite{PhysDarkUniverse.31.100748}.
+Here, we will investigate the test fields, namely, the scalar, electromagnetic, and Dirac fields, which means that we will solve the Klein-Gordon, Maxwell, and Dirac equations in the background under consideration.